p2/Redland-ObjC/README.md

 Building the Documentation
 --------------------------

-The code is documented using [appledoc].
-This allows you to integrate the documentation right into Xcode, meaning you can then `ALT` - click Redland classes and methods to see what they do.
+The code is documented using [appledoc] and available on [http://p2.github.io/Redland-ObjC/]().
+Appledoc allows you to integrate the documentation right into Xcode, meaning you can then `ALT` - click Redland classes and methods to see what they do.
 If you want to compile the documentation, it's best if you grab appledoc from GitHub directly: